apache/carbondata/docs/sdk-guide.md

 ```
 /**
- * to set the timestamp in the carbondata and carbonindex index files
+ * To set the timestamp in the carbondata and carbonindex index files
+ *
  * @param UUID is a timestamp to be used in the carbondata and carbonindex index files.
  *             By default set to zero.
  * @return updated CarbonWriterBuilder